kwalczak80/Speedy-cars/README.md

 ![Dashboard page no test drives booked](docs/images/existing-features/dashboard/dashboard-page-no-test-drives-booked.JPG)

-If the user has booked test drives, all the booked test drives will be displayed on the screen.
+If the user has booked test drives, all of them will be displayed on the screen.

 ![Dashboard page with booked test drives](docs/images/existing-features/dashboard/dashboard-page-with-booked-test-drives.JPG)